aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-text-manipulation/setting-page-title-in-microsoft-onenote-style/_index.md

 In the dynamic world of Java development, creating visually appealing and structured documents is crucial.
 If you're looking to enhance your Java applications with Microsoft OneNote-style page titles, Aspose.Note for Java is your go-to solution.
 In this comprehensive tutorial, we'll walk you through the process of setting page titles in the OneNote style using Aspose.Note, ensuring your documents stand out with a professional touch.
 ## Prerequisites
 Before diving into the tutorial, ensure you have the following prerequisites in place:
-- Aspose.Note for Java Library: Download and install the library from the [official Aspose.Note documentation](https://reference.aspose.com/note/java/).
+- Aspose.Note for Java Library: Download and install the library from the [Aspose.Note documentation](https://reference.aspose.com/note/java/).
 - Java Development Environment: Make sure you have a working Java development environment set up on your system.
 ## Import Packages
 Start by importing the necessary packages into your Java project.
 These packages are crucial for integrating Aspose.Note functionalities into your application.